Murder in Chinese law: Liability

 As of amendment 11 to the criminal law Article 17, any individual over the age of 16 is criminally liable for their actions, meaning they are able to be charged with a homicide charge.
-For an induvial who is already 14 years of age is criminally liable and can be charged with intentional homicide, intentional injury leading to death, rape, robbery, and other serious crimes.
+For an individual who is already 14 years of age is criminally liable and can be charged with intentional homicide, intentional injury leading to death, rape, robbery, and other serious crimes.
 The same can be applied to someone who is already 12 years old if the circumstances are grave enough.
 This means at the minimum those 14 years old and up can be charged and be liable for all homicides committed whilst in the extreme cases it can be 12 years and up.
 The punishments for these individuals are not lightened to compensate for age so all punishments are equal to the crime committed.

 Unborn fetus’ typically are not seen as legal citizens with rights until their birth.
 This means that they do not count as victims of a crime if it occurs to them and therefore cannot be a victim to a murder.
 The incident leading that could potentially lead to a fetus’ death could be potential grounds for other forms of prosecution.

 The criminal code is also applicable to military personnel on the battlefield when dealing with innocent bystanders or those who are neutral in a war is a violation of Article 446.
 The acts of looting, killing, injuring, or raping innocents during wartime is strictly prohibited and could lead to severe punishments depending on the situation.